finndayton/CS224N-Final-Project/README.md

 # Updated Setup Instructions
 Run `conda env create -f setup.yml` and then `conda activate cs224n_dfp1`

+Or to update, `conda env update --file setup.yml`

 # CS 224N Default Final Project - Multitask BERT

 This is the starting code for the default final project for the Stanford CS 224N class.
 You can find the handout [here](https://web.stanford.edu/class/cs224n/project/default-final-project-bert-handout.pdf)